mattermost/docs/source/help/settings/team-settings.md

 ## Team Settings
 ___

+This documentation refers to Mattermost v3.0.
+For v2.2, see [archived documentation](http://docs.mattermost.com/archives/docs-v2.2.html#team-settings).

-The Team Settings menu offers Team Administrators, Team Owners and System Administrators the ability to adjust settings applied to a specific team.
+The Team Settings menu offers Team Administrators and System Administrators the ability to adjust settings applied to a specific team.

 The following settings are found in a Team Site from the **Three-Dot** menu at the top of the left sidebar under **Team Settings**.